 Persons with Disabilities

 The law prohibits discrimination based on disability but does not mandate equal access for persons with disabilities.
 Persons with disabilities faced discrimination, stigma, and denial of opportunities, including access to employment and education.
-Persons who believe they are being discriminated against can file a complaint with the Equal Opportunity Commission for conciliation.
+Children with learning disabilities generally did not attend mainstream schools.
+Persons who believe they were discriminated against may file a complaint with the Equal Opportunity Commission for conciliation.
 Complaints that remained unresolved may be brought before the Equal Opportunity Tribunal, a superior court that has the power to impose fines, make orders for compensation, and grant injunctions.

 The law criminalizes consensual same-sex sexual conduct between adults, but the government did not enforce it, and a court ruling deemed the law unconstitutional.
-The government’s appeal of the ruling was pending and was intended to make the ruling settled law.
+As of November the government’s appeal of the ruling was pending.

-The law decriminalizes sexual exploration between minors who are close in age but specifically retains language criminalizing the same activity among same-sex minors.
+The law decriminalizes sexual exploration between minors who are close in age.
+The law specifically retains language criminalizing the same activity between same-sex minors.

 The law does not specifically prohibit discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
 There were reports of harassment and threats against LGBTI persons, but victims tended to avoid media attention, and discrimination did not appear to be serious or widespread.